ISA Curriculum Guide for Teachers

 Welcome to the ISA Curriculum Guide!
 This guide will help you teach your students about American government by turning your classroom into an exciting game.

-Students will choose roles like candidates, strategists, and leaders.
-They’ll learn through activities such as mock elections, debates, and creating laws — making teaching civics fun and engaging for everyone.
+Students will choose roles like party leader, candidate, citizen, or journalist.
+They’ll learn through activities such as mock elections, debates, and creating laws – making teaching civics fun and engaging for everyone.

 A cartoon shows a teacher leading a student debate, with children actively participating in a lively classroom setting.